sabinevidal/Speculative-Urban-Design/README.md

-# Urban Design Image Analysis Tool
+# Speculative Urban Future Generator

-A Streamlit-based application that processes, analyzes and clusters urban design imagery, then generates prompts for Stable Diffusion img2img transformations.
-Features an Urban Design Generator that creates design concepts from street view images.
+A Streamlit-based application that processes, analyzes and clusters urban design imagery from selected films, then generates prompts for Stable Diffusion img2img transformations.
+Features a Speculative Urban Future Generator that creates design concepts from street view images.

 ## Features